-This obscure, minor character only appeared in one 1947 Green Lantern adventure.
+This obscure character only appeared in one 1947 Green Lantern adventure.

 We occasionally write one of those.
-Outside of the historical interest :
+Beyond the historical interest :

-- I can be useful to populate the 1940s when creating an original setting.
+- It can be useful to populate the 1940s when creating an original setting.

 - It can inspire “where are they now ?” stories.
 These are based on imagining the subsequent life of inconsequential and long-since vanished characters.